Cancer is complex — there is no routine bone and spine sarcoma, nor is there ever a routine way to treat it.

 Targeted therapies are drugs that attack cancer cells without destroying healthy surrounding cells.
 By delivering these drugs in combination with chemotherapy, targeted therapies interrupt certain proteins and receptors to stop cancer cells from growing.

-One kind of targeted therapy, called kinase inhibitor therapy, is currently being used in clinical trials to treat osteosarcoma by blocking a specific protein that the cancers cells need to divide.
+Patients who have Metastatic Osteosarcoma have the option to be treated with one kind of targeted therapy, called kinase inhibitor therapy, is currently being used in clinical trials to treat osteosarcoma by blocking a specific protein that the cancers cells need to divide.
 Another kind of targeted therapy, called monoclonal antibody therapy, is being used in clinical trials to treat Ewing sarcoma that returns.

 (Source: National Cancer Institute)